sajad-usr/miniLM/README.md

 In this part, we only finetune our model on the downstream task dataset.
 The accuracy of the trained model on validation data is **1.4%** which is expected as the model is not pretrained.

 ## Part (f):
 In this part, we do both pretraining and finetuning.
-The accuracy of the trained model on validation data is **15.8%** which satisfies the question requirements that asks for accuracy of at least 15%.
+The accuracy of the trained model on validation data is **15.8%**, which satisfies the question requirements that asks for accuracy of at least 15%.

+## Part (g):
+Here, we use RoPE as our positional embeddings.
+The accuracy of the trained model on validation data increases to **27%**.